ginstrom/paladin-novel/chapters/09_sanctuary-found.md

 "Tomorrow, some of us risk everything so all of us can survive," he said, his voice carrying to every corner of the gathering.
 "That's what family does.
 That's what we've become."

 The faces looking back at him showed fear, yes, but also determination.
 Gond gave a satisfied nod.

-***

-Two days later, the expedition returned with more than just food.

-The weary but triumphant party picked their way down the valley's narrow entrance, leading the community's horses—they now had four, including the old cart horse Gond and his companions had stolen in their first caravan raid.
-Each horse was pulling a fully laden sledge, the expedition's members grunting and straining to help the sledges over roots and boulders.
-The Thornfield farmstead had yielded better than expected—not just grain and preserved meat from the root cellars, but tools and materials the fleeing family had been forced to abandon.

-"Ten sacks of potatoes, five sacks of oats, and another five of wheat," Gond told the waiting refugees, dismounting with obvious relief.
-"Enough to last us another month and a half, maybe more if we're careful.
-Plus salt pork, dried beans, and a barrel of honey."

-"And the rest?"
-Sim asked, noting the bundles strapped to every available surface.

-Korven stepped forward, his scarred hands cradling a collection of iron tools like precious treasures.
-"Proper hammers, tongs, files.
-A set of chisels that'll let me work real detail into the metal."
-His eyes gleamed with anticipation.
-"And three ingots of good steel—not the scrap we've been melting down, but proper forged metal."

-Dax emerged from behind one of the horses, struggling with a heavy bundle.
-"Carpenter's tools," he said, setting down his burden with a grunt.
-"Saws, planes, measuring squares.
-And enough iron nails to build proper structures instead of lashing everything together with rope."

-Within days, the valley echoed with new sounds.
-Korven's hammer rang against steel in steady, confident strikes—no longer the tentative tapping of makeshift repairs, but the bold rhythm of a craftsman with proper tools.
-Sparks flew in bright arcs as he shaped red-hot metal, and the acrid smell of hot iron mixed with wood smoke.

-From his forge came a steady stream of improvements: iron-reinforced spear points to replace sharpened sticks, proper hinges for doors that had hung crooked on leather straps, and cooking pots with handles that didn't burn hands.
-He crafted horseshoes for their mounts, whose hooves had been splitting on the rocky ground, and sturdy buckles to replace the rope knots that held their makeshift armor together.

-Dax's crews moved with fresh purpose, their crude lean-tos giving way to solid timber frames.
-Where before they had lashed logs together with rope, now they fitted joints with precision—no longer the tentative tapping of makeshift repairs, but the bold rhythm of a craftsman with proper tools.
-Doors hung straight, roofs shed rain instead of leaking, and storage chests protected their meager possessions from moisture and vermin.

-"It's amazing what a difference real tools make," Lira observed, watching a crew raise the frame of what would become their first permanent storehouse.
-"We're not just surviving anymore.
-We're building something that could last."

-Gond nodded, but his eyes were already turning toward the horizon.
-The Thornfield expedition had proven something important—that the abandoned settlements held resources they desperately needed.
-And if one farmstead could yield so much, what might they find in the ruins of larger communities?

-The question would have to wait.
-For now, they had food, tools, and hope.
-It was enough to keep them alive, and strong enough to face whatever came next.